abbylewis/BVR_Drawdown/README.md

 ## Repo content information

-### Code files
+### 01_Load_and_process_data

+Scripts to load data from EDI and calculate relevant summary metrics (e.g., Schmidt stability).
+These files are organized based on the origin data package and so not produce any statistics or figures for the main manuscript.
+Output data files are stored in ./Processed_data

 * 01_Metals.Rmd:
-   * Load metals data from EDI and format for 07_Figures_5to7.Rmd
+   * Load and format metals data from EDI
 * 02_Chem.Rmd
-   * Load chemistry (N and P) data from EDI and format for 07_Figures_5to7.Rmd
+   * Load and format chemistry (N, P, DOC) data from EDI
 * 03_GHG.Rmd
-   * Load greenhouse gas (GHG) data from EDI and format for 07_Figures_5to7.Rmd
+   * Load and format greenhouse gas (GHG) data from EDI
 * 04_CTD.Rmd
-   * Load CTD data from EDI, create a heatmap for Figure 3, and calculate euphotic zone
+   * Load and format CTD data from EDI and calculate euphotic zone
 * 05_Fluora.Rmd
-   * Load fluoroprobe data from EDI, calculate peak width and cmax depth, and format for 07_Figures_5to7.Rmd
+   * Load fluoroprobe data from EDI and calculate peak width and cmax depth
 * 06_Physical metrics.Rmd
    * Load in-situ thermistor and meteorological data from EDI, calculate physical metrics for Figures 2, 3, 4, and 7

+### 02_Plotting_and_stats

+Use data files in ./Processed_data to produce figures and statistics for the manuscript

 * 07_Figures_5to7.Rmd
    * Generate time-series line plots of variables of interest (Figures 5-7)
 * 08_Met_stats.Rmd